passagemath/passagemath/pkgs/sagemath-msolve/README.rst

 About this pip-installable distribution package
 -----------------------------------------------

-This pip-installable source distribution ``sagemath-msolve`` provides an interface to `msolve <https://msolve.lip6.fr/>`_, which implements computer algebra algorithms for solving polynomial systems (with rational coefficients or coefficients in a prime field).
+This pip-installable distribution ``passagemath-msolve`` provides an interface to `msolve <https://msolve.lip6.fr/>`_, which implements computer algebra algorithms for solving polynomial systems (with rational coefficients or coefficients in a prime field).

 Examples